The restriction to these four team types acts as a powerful template for effective organization design.

 - Enabling team – organized to assist other teams with specialized capabilities and help them become proficient in new technologies.

 No matter how they are organized, Agile teams are the fundamental building blocks of SAFe; as almost everyone on the ART is part of a well-formed Agile team.
-Each is a cross-functional group of 5-11 individuals who define, build, test, and deliver an increment of value in a short timebox.
+Each is a cross-functional group of 5-11 individuals who define, build, test, and deploy an increment of value in a short timebox.
 The team includes a Product Owner, who leads the definition and prioritization of team backlog, and a Scrum Master, who acts as a servant leader and Agile coach.

 Together with this defined team structure, these four team topologies provide a clearer and better model for organizing Agile teams in SAFe.
 To that end, each team type is described in more detail below, along with their responsibilities and behaviors.